-After graduation, will I need to continue an apprenticeship, or will I be ready to tattoo?
+After graduation, will I need to continue an apprenticeship, or will I be ready to tattoo or pierce?

-You need to fully understand what you are doing before you tattoo, each and every time.
-Identifying potential risks or barriers to a great tattoo is the first step.
-We will prepare you with all the necessary skills needed to tattoo on your own after the training has been completed.
-With that being said, tattooing requires practice, and dedication.
+You need to fully understand what you are doing before you tattoo or pierce, each and every time.
+Identifying potential risks or barriers to a great tattoo/piercing is the first step.
+We will prepare you with all the necessary skills needed to tattoo or pierce on your own after the training has been completed.
+With that being said, tattooing a& piercing requires practice, and dedication.
 What you receive from this training largely depends on you, and that in turn will dictate what you do when it’s over.
-An apprenticeship means continued supervision and that is never a bad idea.
+An apprenticeship means continued supervision and while it is nt a requirement, it is never a bad idea.

 What do I receive upon Graduation?

+Yes.
 There is a live model component of our course.
-These will ideally be friends and family of the Student, but we are able to provide a model if necessary.
+These will ideally be friends and family of the Student, but we are able to provide models if necessary.

 This portion is under strict supervision and ONLY WHEN YOU ARE READY.
 We reserve the right to delay this component of the Program until such time that we feel you are ready to proceed.
 We have a responsibility to you, to get you there, but also a responsibility to your model.

-What will I make as a Tattoo Artist after this Program?
+What kind of rate will I make as an Artist or Piercer after the Program?

 Rates depend on the shop you go to and the arrangement you have with them.
 Every shop is different.
 You will need to discuss this with the Shop Owner or Manager, along with supplies and scheduling etc.